-Date of delivery/publication
+6/16/16 Date of delivery/publication

-1. My system used one or more of the following methods to notify customers that the CCR would not be mailed directly to them and is available to them upon request.
+1. My system used one or more of the following methods to notify customers that the CCR would not be mailed directly to them but is available to them upon request.
 (A copy of the notice is attached).